sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

   </mrow>
   <mi>y</mi>
   <mo stretchy="false">)</mo>
-</math>, contains all the knowledge about the unknown quantity X. Therefore, we can use the posterior distribution to find point estimation of X. One way to obtain a point estimate is to choose the value of x that maximizes the posterior PDF (or PMF).
-This is called the maximum a posteriori (MAP) estimation</p>
+</math>**, contains all the knowledge about the unknown quantity X. Therefore, we can use the posterior distribution to find point estimation of X. One way to obtain a point estimate is to choose the value of x that maximizes the posterior PDF (or PMF).
+This is called the maximum a posteriori (MAP) estimation

-<p>Note that <math xmlns="http://www.w3.org/1998/Math/MathML">
+Note that <math xmlns="http://www.w3.org/1998/Math/MathML">
   <msub>
     <mi>f</mi>
     <mrow class="MJX-TeXAtom-ORD">